 Many women experience bloating during their menstrual cycle or from an underlying gynecological condition.
-If you have uncomfortable bloating and you’re looking for a solution, Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, and Brookes Vaughan, NP, at The Ashford Center in Athens, Georgia, can help.
+If you have uncomfortable bloating and you’re looking for a solution, Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, at The Ashford Center in Athens, Georgia, can help.
 They offer innovative treatments for bloating to ease discomfort.
 To find out more about the treatment options for bloating, call the office or schedule a consultation online today.

 Bloating refers to swelling and distension in the abdominal area.
 It’s a common symptom that often occurs from a buildup of gas in the gastrointestinal tract.